-3.1.2.
-Calculations of the Grade Three Through Eight Reading EOG Proficiency for the Accountability Model (SPG)
+3.1.2 Calculations of the Grade Three through Eight Reading EOG Proficiency for the Accountability Model (SPG)

-Continuing with the example provided in Section 3.1.1, out of the ninety assessments administered, seventy were grade-level proficient (Levels 3-5).
-Without the participation rule applied, the proficiency rate would have been 77.8% (70/90=77.8%).
-Once the participation consequence is applied and the denominator is increased by five, the proficiency rate dropped to 73.7% (70/95=73.7%).
+Continuing with the example provided in Section 3.1.1, table 3.1.2 shows that out of the ninety assessments administered, seventy were grade-level proficient (GLP Levels 3-5).
+Without the participation rule applied, the proficiency rate would have been 77.8% (70/90 = 77.8%).
+Once the participation consequence was applied and the denominator increased by five, the proficiency rate dropped to 73.7% (70/95 = 73.7%).

 TABLE 3.1.2.
-EOG GLP proficiency calculation for schools not meeting participation
+EOG GLP proficiency calculation n for schools not i meeting participation

-Number of students expected to participate in the assessment Actual number of assessments given Number of proficient students (GLP Levels 3-5) Difference in actual number of assessments and 95% target (added to denominator) Grade 3-8 Reading EOG 100 90 70 5
+Number of students expected to participate in the assessment Actual number of assessments given Number of proficient students (GLP Levels 3-5) Difference in actual number of assessments and 95% target (Added to denominator) Grade 3-8 Reading EOG 100 90 70 5

-3.1.3.
-Calculations of the Grade Three Through Eight Reading EOG Proficiency for the Long-Term Goals
+3.1.3 Calculations of the Grade Three through Eight Reading EOG Proficiency for the Long-Term Goals

-For the example below, out of the ninety assessments administered, fifty five were career and college ready (Levels 4-5).
-Without the participation rule applied, the proficiency rate would have been 61.1% (55/90=61.1%).
-Once the participation consequences were applied and the denominator was increased by five, the proficiency rate dropped to 57.9% (55/95=57.9%).
+For the following example, out of ninety assessments administered, fifty-five were career and college ready (i.e., Levels 4-5).
+Without the participation rule applied, the proficiency rate would have been 61.1% (55/90 = 61.1%).
+Once the participation consequences were applied and the denominator was increased by five, the proficiency rate dropped to 57.9% (55/95 = 57.9%).